 Through experience and research, Fox and her colleagues have found as a community, even some of the most intelligent students may have some degree of autism.
 No matter their challenge, students with special needs are capable of achieving great things, believes Fox.

 In many ways, Fox finds China is behind the United States in its educational standards and not just in special education.
-The country is working toward understanding western teaching methods, adapting their schools and learning systems in ways that are similar those in the U.S.
+The country is working toward understanding western teaching methods, adapting their schools and learning systems in ways that are similar those in the United States.

 According to Fox, China is making headway in their education programs in hopes that preparing students for the future will help bring the country out of poverty.
 Much like how the private school where Fox works, the country does not actively seek to educate everyone, though Chinese educators are working to change that.
-In many cases, those who live outside China (those of us who live in the rest of the world) only see the "cream of their crop" or the very top students the Chinese educational system produces.
+In many cases, those who live outside China only see the "cream of their crop" or the very top students the Chinese educational system produces.

 “They want to play, they want to talk, and they just want to hear the English language.
 They are enamored with American culture and want to know everything," Fox laughs.